tonvanbart/ksml/docs/index.md

 # KSML Documentation

-Welcome to the KSML documentation, Use the menu on the left to navigate through the various sections
+Welcome to the (old) KSML documentation, Use the menu on the left to navigate through the various sections

 ## Quick Start